adivenxnataly/DisplayCalibration/README.md

  - done!

 ## Requirement
- this is module version so install using Magisk app.
+ this is module version so install using Magisk app:
  [Download from Release page](https://github.com/adivenxnataly/DisplayCalibration/releases)

  *does not cause softbrick or bootloop.